-The Carina project covers 2,939 hectares, located 45 kilometers northeast of the City of Durango, in Durango State.
+The Carina project covers 12,147 hectares, located 45 kilometers northeast of the City of Durango, in Durango State.
 The project lies 6.5 kilometres southwest of the La Preciosa project of Orko Silver, another major recent discovery.
 The area has excellent road access and infrastructure.
+The claim area was increased by including a large adjacent claim block from the Victoria project with the Carina project claims.